kontent-ai/management-sdk-net/README.md

 2. When referencing another piece of content, use its external ID.
 3. Import your content (use upsert methods with external ID).
 All references will resolve at the end.

-This way, you can import your content in any order and run the same process repeatedly to keep your project up to date.
+This way, you can import your content in any order and run the import process repeatedly to keep your project up to date.

 ```csharp
 // Upset an asset